UBC-MDS/programming-in-python-for-data-science/chapters/module0.md

 ---
 title: 'Module 0: Welcome to Programming in Python for Data Science '
 description:
-  'Course Introduction, summary of course learning outcomes'
+  'Course introduction and summary of course learning outcomes'
 prev: null
 next: /module1
 type: chapter